romland/llemmings/README.md

 _Definition:_
 To mindlessly follow the predictions or suggestions of a language model without considering their validity, similar to how a lemming blindly follows its comrades off a cliff.

-_Usage:_
-Don't just llemming your writing to the suggestions of a Large Language Model; make sure you double-check for accuracy and context before adopting any changes.

 <br clear="right"/>